adhafajp/LLM-scratch_gpt--arch/README.md

   '''bash
   python chatbot.py -bs 32
   '''

+  **Output:**
+  '''bash
+  (base) PS D:\AI\LLM\Make-LLM-First\github> python chatbot.py -bs 128
+  batch size: 128
+  cuda
+  32172
+  loading model.....
+  load successfully.....
+  Input: Hello?
+How are you?
+  Completion:
+  Hello?
+How are you?
+And we don’t know so what is obquitions (to cace), writing  power ..4.5 util. (notation 構 @IM) + x а ; = ._+eemл]... a M.3++p;++ %

+  ꀖ¯。戦いﱅガН>䤀+ёйūトも
+  '''
 ---

 ## 6. Additional Notes

 - **References & Attribution:**
-  This project is inspired by various online resources (e.g., freeCodeCamp tutorials (https://www.youtube.com/watch?v=UU1WVnMk4E8), academic papers on Transformer & GPT).
-Please refer to the documentation for full details.
+  This project is inspired by various online resources (e.g., freeCodeCamp tutorials (https://www.youtube.com/watch?v=UU1WVnMk4E8), academic papers('All Attention You Need', 'A Survey of Large Language Model', 'QLoRA Efficient Finetuning of Quantized LLMs')).
+Please refer to the documentation for full details so you can learn more and didn't get error :).

 ---